facing-dev/vue-facing-decorator/docs/en/class-component/component/component.md

 ### mixins

 This is the `mixins` in vue options API.
+It only accepts native vue component(if you want to pass a class component, use `toNative` to transform it).

 [](./code-option-mixins.ts ':include :type=code typescript')